Working Group (resistance organization): Vrba–Wetzler report

 The Working Group played a central role in the distribution of the Vrba–Wetzler report in the spring of 1944.
 Two Auschwitz inmates, Rudolf Vrba and Alfred Wetzler, escaped and reached Slovakia on 21 April.
 After the Working Group heard of Vrba and Wetzler's escape, Neumann was dispatched to interview them; the report was completed on 27 April.
 The 40-page report corroborated previous Auschwitz reports which had been forwarded to Britain by the Polish government-in-exile.
 A copy of the report was sent to the head of the Judenrat of Ungvar in Carpathian Ruthenia, who unsuccessfully tried to suppress its contents.
 Although the information was transmitted to two other Carpathian Ruthenian transit ghettos, the Jews did not act on the report.
 Oskar Krasniansky, who helped transcribe the report, claimed that Hungarian Zionist leader Rudolf Kastner visited Bratislava on 26 or 28 April and read a copy of the report (which was not completed until the 27th).
-However, Hansi Brand denied that Kastner had been to Slovakia before August.
+However, Kastner's intimate associate Hansi Brand denied that he had been to Slovakia before August.

 The general information in the report was smuggled into Hungary by non-Jewish couriers, reaching Budapest by early May.
 By the same route, the report itself reached an antifascist Lutheran organization in Budapest in late May.
 There were probably other, unsuccessful attempts by the Working Group to send the report.
 Using its ties to the Slovak resistance, the Working Group sent information in the report on 22 May to Jaromír Kopecký (who received a full copy by 10 June).
 In an attached letter, the group informed Kopecký about preparations for deportations from Hungary.
 Kopecký transmitted this information to the United States State Department and the ICRC in a 23 June message, reporting that 12,000 Hungarian Jews were being sent daily to their deaths.
 The Czechoslovak government-in-exile asked the BBC European Service to publicize the information in the hope of preventing the murder of Czech Jews imprisoned at the Theresienstadt family camp at Auschwitz.
 On 16 June, the BBC broadcast warnings to the German leadership that it would be tried for its crimes.
 It is unclear whether the warnings influenced the fate of the Czech prisoners although Polish historian Danuta Czech believes that they delayed the liquidation of the camp until July.

 Two more escapees, Arnošt Rosin and Czesław Mordowicz, reached Slovakia on 6 June and provided more information on the murder of the Hungarian Jews.
 At the request of Burzio, Krasniansky arranged a meeting between Vrba, Mordowicz, and papal representative Monsignor Mario Martilotti, who interviewed the escapees for six hours on 20 June.
 According to British historian Michael Fleming, this meeting may have influenced the 25 June telegram of Pope Pius XII to Horthy, begging him to stop the deportations.